xbry12/slack-bot-news/README.md

 ## 5. Future Enhancements
 * Category Selection Modal - When a user doesn't enter a category as a parameter to the slash command, open a modal with a pre-populated category selector.
-* More options - Qllow user to specify country, category and additional search terms.
+* More options - Allow user to specify country, category and additional search terms.
+* Improved UI - Truncated description, author of article, reduce image size for cleaner and more compact look.
 <hr>

 ### Built With: